badrap/valita/README.md

 ### Optional Object Properties

-One common occurance when working with APIs is that some fields in an object are optional and therefore can be missing completely.
-Valita can
+One common occurrence when working with APIs is that some fields in an object are optional and therefore can be missing completely.
+Valita can skip validating those via the `.optional()` method:

 ```ts
 import * as v from "@badrap/valita";